igorski/weltkriegsimulator/README.md

  * _GameController_ sets up the game, changes game world properties, delegates changes in game state (through _ActionFactory.js_)
  * _InputController_ listens to keyboard/touch input and delegates these actions onto the Player
- * _RenderController_ maintains the zCanvas that will render all of the game's Actors on the screen
+ * _RenderController_ maintains the zCanvas that will render all of the game's Actors on the screen as well as manage audio events
  * _ScreenController_ overlays different screens (e.g. title screen, game UI, high scores list)

 The _views_ represent each of the screens used in the game.
 They are managed by their appropriate controllers.